 - A bug was fixed that had prevented enemies capable of casting Great Magic from doing so (thus making certain later-game bosses as hard as they were intended to be rather than pushovers).

 As part of the localization for US release, the English version featured some mild examples of content censorship.
 One such example was the removal of a pentagram that appears when Lezard Valeth teleports.
 Another was the removal of Badrach's cigarette from his animations.
-All blood and and sexual dialogue was left unedited for English audiences.
+However, what little blood and and suggestive dialogue there is was left unedited for English audiences.

 Interestingly, in the English version, the names of Frei and Freya were switched to match Norse mythology, in which Frei is the elder sibling and Freya is the younger.
 In the Japanese version of Valkyrie Profile Freya, it is reversed.

 A PSP port of Valkyrie Profile was released in 2006 in the US, UK, and Japan.
 The PSP version is based on the Japanese PS1 version, so it does not include the changes described above of the US PS1 version.
 Compared to the Japanese original, here are the differences in the PSP port:

 - New English localization that mostly matches the US PS1 version's but with some improved translations and with less content censorship (but still a little).

 - Display aspect ration of 16:9, achieved by horizontally stretching the original 4:3 image.